WHO I AM

 As a creative facilitator, I remind individuals and organisations how to play, get creative and shift their perspective so that they see the world afresh.
 I have led bespoke experiential workshops for everyone from 7 year olds to CEOs, working with organisations as diverse as the Law Society, Lush, the London College of Communication, Leader’s Quest, Panasonic and the United Nations.
 I am an associate at Meeting Facilitators and Atmosphere where I bring my expertise in creativity, communication and how to make work feel like play.

 I got into Oxford University to read English literature at the age of 16 and have studied everything from poetry to playwork and showmanship to shamanism, exploring a wide variety of personal development techniques and learning that many different paths lead to the same mountain top.

-I am currently writing a book about how to create relevant rituals in the 21st century, collating my own experiences as well as powerful stories of how we as humans cope with the big transitions of life, love and death.
+I am currently - albeit slowly - writing a book about secular rituals in the 21st century, collating my own experiences as well as powerful stories of how we as humans cope with the big transitions of life, love and death.
 I also write love letters to strangers and leave them in nooks all over the city.